SCSP - SILAC Comprehensive Special Program

 - For students who have JLPT N2, a 10% discount is awarded to the initial payment of fees.
 (Certificate must be provided.
 This discount will be applied when a certificate is received by 17:00 of the previous business day before your starting date even after payment.
 The certificate is acceptable only in PDF format or as the original.)

 - The discounts can be claimed one time only and cannot be claimed in unison with other eligible discounts.

 - The discounts also do not apply to extra optional courses/lessons.

 - Only one discount can be used at a time.

 |Study Duration||Fees (¥)|

-As this course runs on principle for a maximum of 12 weeks, you may be able to enter the country on a short term 90 day visa if you are coming from overseas or on a working holiday visa.
+You may be able to enter the country on a short term visa if you are coming from overseas or on a working holiday visa.
 Please note that your length of stay will be determined largely by the passport that you hold (See note below).

 Student visas are only issued for courses that run for more than a prescribed total of 6 months and due to the fact that the length of this course can be subject to change, it is not possible to apply for a student visa to enroll initially enroll in this course on an exclusive basis.

 Note: In 2014, the Japanese government granted exemptions to a group of 67 countries in regards to applying for short term visas; meaning that residents of these countries are better able to enter Japan.